bbiletskyy/particlez/README.txt

-This project is the implementation of the theoretical framework introduced in the following articles:

-This project is an attempt to understand the programming language that DNA genetic programs are written in.
+This project is the implementation of the theoretical framework introduced in the following articles: (TBD) This project is an attempt to understand the programming language that DNA genetic programs are written in.
 This language is stochastic, and it makes use of the active particles.
-Each particle has a random field associated with it, the language provides the ability to compose complex random fields by assembling the complex particles out of the simple ones.
+Each particle has a random field associated with it, the language provides the ability to compose complex random fields by assembling the composite particles out of the simpler ones.
+The project includes a number of examples available as java-applets.
+You can run them as scala applets from IDE or you can run them as java applets embedded into html page.
+You can find the example html pages in the root directory of the project.
+In order to run html-page-example you have to create manually the folder named “scala” and put “scala-library.jar” and “scala-swing.jar” into it (refer to html page source code for mode details).